dat3Cph/material/docs/deepdive-1/exercises/day-2.md

 ## 3. Functional Interfaces

-Apply the functional interfaces from the `java.util.function` package: `Predicate`, `Consumer`, `Supplier`, `Function`:
+Now we will apply the functional interfaces from the `java.util.function` package: `Predicate`, `Consumer`, `Supplier`, `Function`:

+3.1 Explain to your nabour what the following functional interfaces do: `Predicate`, `Consumer`, `Supplier`, `Function`.

-3.1 Use `Predicate` to filter a list of integers, so only those divisible by 7 remain.
+3.2 Use `Predicate` to filter a list of integers, so only those divisible by 7 remain.

-3.2 Use `Supplier` to create a list of Employee objects based on a list of names like `Arrays.asList("John", "Jane", "Jack", "Joe", "Jill")`.
+3.3 Use `Supplier` to create a list of Employee objects based on a list of names like `Arrays.asList("John", "Jane", "Jack", "Joe", "Jill")`.
-Hint: Check these explanations and examples on [Supplier](.//day-2-hints.md#supplier).
+Hint: Check these explanations and examples on [Supplier](./day-2-hints.md#supplier).

-3.3 Use `Consumer` to print the list of Employee objects.
+3.4 Use `Consumer` to print the list of Employee objects.

-3.4 Use `Function` to convert a list of Employee objects to a list of names.
+3.5 Use `Function` to convert a list of Employee objects to a list of names.

-3.5 Use `Predicate`to check if a given employee is older than 18.
+3.6 Use `Predicate`to check if a given employee is older than 18.

 Check these hints for [explanations of the built-in functional interfaces](./day-2-hints.md).

 ## 4. Time API

+Look at the following Employee class used in the [bonus exercise on day 1](./day-1.md#4-bonus-exercise).
+If you haven't done the bonus exercise, you should now create the Employee class and list of employees by following the instructions in the bonus exercise 4.1 and 4.2.

-Add a birth date to the Employee class and implement the following tasks using the Java Time API:
+Add a `birthdate` to the `Employee` class and implement the following tasks using the Java Time API:

 4.1 Calculate the age of each employee based on their birthdate